CTCingithub/KoopmanCommonLyapunovFunction/What's NEW.md

 ## 1. Autonomous Systems

-For autonomous systems, we can derive and improve a linear approximation of Koopman operator as follows:
+For autonomous systems, a common approach to derive and improve a linear approximation of Koopman operator is shown as follows:

 1. We assume the lifting function to be $\vec{y}_{N \times 1} = g(\vec{x}_{n \times 1})$.
 The lifted dynamics follows: